niamnur01/Autonomous-Intravitreal-Injection-with-collaborative-Robot/README.md

 ```

 #### 4. Gaze tracking node:
-Start the gaze tracker while your face is clearly visible to the webcam
+Start the gaze tracker while your face is clearly visible to the webcam  (repeat step 0.)
 ```
 ros2 run ur3_injection_controller eye_tracking
 ```
 A small window should appear with your webcam view

 #### 5. Injection node
-Assuming that the controller is running you can run the remaining node in the last terminal (repeat step 0.):
+Assuming that the controller is running you can run the remaining node in the last terminal (repeat step 0.)
 ```
 ros2 run ur3_injection_controller ur3_injection
 ```